cfkubo/tkr-upgrade/README.md

 # TKR/VKR Upgrade Tool

 NOTE: This tool is not supported by VMware.
 Use at your own risk.
+Please verify the output via Upgrade Compatibility VKR/TKR:
 ## Overview

 This tool helps in managing the upgrade process for TKR ( Tanzu Kubernetes Release ) / VKR clusters by providing a user-friendly interface to visualize compatibility and upgrade paths.
 It provides functionalities to upload a CSV file containing version information, extract the necessary data, and generate visual representations of the upgrade path.